opendocsg/slw-judgments-backfill/2017_SGHCR_17/report.md

 Defendant, the second, third and fourth Defendants also sought a stay of the Plaintiff’s claims against each of them pending the outcome of any med-arb proceedings between the Plaintiff and the first Defendant (defined at [15] above as the Case Management Stay Application).

-185    The basis of this Case Management Application would have been, if I had decided to grant the IAA Stay Application, the decision of the Court of Appeal in _Tomolugen Holdings Ltd v Silica Investors Ltd_ [2016] 1 SLR 373 (“ **_Tomolugen_** ”).
+185    The basis of this Case Management Application would have been, if I had decided to grant the IAA Stay Application, the decision of the Court of Appeal in _Tomolugen Holdings Ltd v Silica Investors Ltd_ <span class="citation">[2016] 1 SLR 373</span> (“ **_Tomolugen_** ”).

-186    The decision in _Tomolugen_ was succinctly summarised by Steven Chong J (as His Honour then was) in His Honour’s decision in _Maybank Kim Eng Securities Pte Ltd v Lim Keng Yong_ [2016] SGHC 68 at [20] and I respectfully adopt the same:
+186    The decision in _Tomolugen_ was succinctly summarised by Steven Chong J (as His Honour then was) in His Honour’s decision in _Maybank Kim Eng Securities Pte Ltd v Lim Keng Yong_ <span class="citation">[2016] SGHC 68</span> at [20] and I respectfully adopt the same:

  Tomolugen Holdings Ltd concerned a claim for minority oppression brought against various defendants comprising the company of which the plaintiff was a minority shareholder, other shareholders and the directors of the company or its related companies.
 The Court of Appeal held that there were four separate categories of allegations made in support of the minority oppression claim.
 Of these allegations, only one fell within the scope of an arbitration agreement between the plaintiff and one of the defendants (“Lionsgate”), and was subject to a mandatory stay under s 6 of the IAA.
 The Court of Appeal exercised the court’s inherent powers of case management, and ordered, inter alia , that if the plaintiff wished to pursue the allegation subject to arbitration, then the rest of the court proceedings, whether against Lionsgate or against the remaining defendants, would be stayed in the interests of case management, conditional upon the allegation being arbitrated expeditiously.